Alvin Toffler biography, quotes and books

 Alvin Toffler (Alvin Eugene Toffler; 1928 – 2016) was an American author, businessman, and futurologist.
 This article covers his biography, quotes and books.
-Alvin Toffler is known for his research on the social effects of modern technologies, and include research on the digital- and communication revolution.
+Alvin Toffler is known for his research on the social effects of modern technologies, including research on the digital- and communication revolution.

-His books include the bestsellers ‘Future Shocks’ in which he discusses how emerging technologies are impacting future, and ‘The Third Wave’ in which he discusses how the explosion of choice and ease of communication would transform commercial, public, and private life.
+His books include the bestsellers ‘Future Shock’, in which he discusses how emerging technologies are impacting the future, and ‘The Third Wave’, in which he discusses how the explosion of choice and ease of communication would transform commercial, public, and private life.
 Toffler is also credited with research focussed on information overload.

 Alvin Toffler was born in New York City where he grew up and spent his early life.
 He and his little sister are children of Poland migrants.
 By the age of 7, he was inspired by his uncle and aunt, an editor and poet, to become a writer in the future.
 Alvin Toffler started since this time writing poetry and stories.